But over the course of the past 50 years, BGU has turned into a powerhouse of technology and innovation.

 More than 10 years in the making, inspired by BGU visionaries and realized only because of the University’s expertise in high-tech, the Advanced Technologies Park (ATP) opened its first building in 2013.

-The third building is currently under construction and completely rented out.
 When completed, the ATP will encompass 16 buildings on 23 acres, with two million square feet of office and lab space.
 It will bring 11,000 high-tech jobs to the Negev, allowing BGU graduates to remain in Beer-Sheva and surrounding communities.

 BGU researchers are playing a key role in protecting the virtual borders of Israel and its allies.
 At the heart of Israel’s cyber security ecosystem in Beer-Sheva is the Deutsche Telekom Innovation Laboratories at BGU – an over decade-strong collaboration – and the University’s Cyber Security Research Center and Homeland Security Institute.